frontendpatterns/frontendpatterns.dev/src/content/patterns/dependency-injection.md

 ---
-title: "Dependency Injection Pattern"
+title: "Dependency Injection"
 added: 2025-10-10T00:00:00Z
-category: State Management
+tags: State Management
 difficulty: Intermediate
 description: "Provide dependencies from the outside rather than creating them internally for better testability."
 ---
-# Dependency Injection Pattern
+# Dependency Injection

 Provide dependencies from the outside rather than creating them internally for better testability.